top of page

 in the hopes it will help us make our writing better.
 But no-one really tells us what that means or how to do it.

-Today Storycraft Gateway is going to guide you on the how of showing, not telling.
+Today Sarah Kate Ishii is going to guide you on the how of showing, not telling.
 To help enhance you're writing and give your readers the best immersive reading experience we know you want to give them.

 Transport your readers to another world by appealing to their senses.